 \section{Abstract}

 Computational antibody design has seen rapid methodological progress, with dozens of deep generative methods proposed in the past three years, yet the field lacks a standardized benchmark for fair comparison and model development.
 These methods are evaluated on different SAbDab snapshots, non-overlapping test sets, and incompatible metrics, and the literature fragments the design problem into numerous sub-tasks with no common definition.
-We introduce \chimera{} (\textbf{C}DR \textbf{M}odeling with \textbf{E}pitope-guided \textbf{R}edesign), a unified benchmark built around a single canonical task: \emph{epitope-conditioned CDR sequence--structure co-design}. \chimera{} provides (1) a curated, deduplicated dataset of \textbf{2,922} antibody--antigen complexes with epitope and paratope annotations; (2) three biologically motivated splits testing generalization to unseen epitopes, unseen antigen folds, and prospective temporal targets; and (3) a comprehensive evaluation protocol with five metric groups including novel epitope-specificity measures.
-We benchmark representative methods spanning different generative paradigms and report results across all splits. \chimera{} is the largest dataset of its kind for the antibody design problem, allowing the community to develop and test novel methods and evaluate their generalizability.
+We introduce \chimera{} (\textbf{C}DR \textbf{M}odeling with \textbf{E}pitope-guided \textbf{R}edesign), a unified benchmark built around a single canonical task: \emph{epitope-conditioned CDR sequence--structure co-design}. \chimera{} provides three components.
+The first is a curated, deduplicated dataset of \textbf{2,922} antibody--antigen complexes with epitope and paratope annotations.
+The second is a set of three biologically motivated splits that test generalization to unseen epitopes, unseen antigen folds, and prospective temporal targets.
+The third is a comprehensive evaluation protocol with five metric groups, including novel epitope-specificity measures.
+We benchmark eleven methods spanning six generative paradigms and report results across all splits. \chimera{} is the largest dataset of its kind for the antibody design problem, allowing the community to develop and test novel methods and evaluate their generalizability.
 The source code and data are available at: \url{https://github.com/mansoor181/chimera-bench.git}